 Lighting displays set the mood for the holiday season, filling us with wonder as we take in the spectacle alongside loved ones.
 If you look forward to this special tradition, you’ll be thrilled by the wide range of viewing opportunities available in and around Asheville.
 These lighting displays amplify the region’s already beautiful scenery.

-If you’re lucky, you’ll enjoy Asheville’s loveliest lights alongside the occasional dusting of snow that graces the area in December.
-Otherwise, local lights ensure that the city still looks lovely without snow.
-No matter the weather, you’ll want to set aside time to check out the lights at these top Asheville destinations:
+No matter the weather, you’ll want to set aside time to check out the lights at these top Asheville destinations in 2023:

 Witness the beauty of holiday lights from the comfort of your vehicle during the Lake Julian Festival of Lights.
 Every December, this beloved tradition brings twinkling lights to Lake Julian Park.
 Entrance fees are charged per vehicle, but they’re more than reasonable if you pack your car with attendees.
 Best of all, your journey supports a great cause: the Buncombe County Special Olympics.